Sledge Hammer Workouts

 To do the sideways hit, think like you are making a golf swing.
 You can call it the golf swing if you like.
 In fact, this is probably a great exercise for golfers.
 Lay the tire flat on the ground.
 Swing the hammer down low like a golf swing and hit the tire on the tread.
 Do first one way with the right hand leading, and then the other way with the left hand leading.
 Each time you switch lead hands, hit the other side of the tire.

 The third swing is probably the toughest of them all.
 I will yield the best functional fitness benefits.
 I call it the baseball swing.
 It can also be called a sideways swing.
 To do this exercise, you will have to find a way to hand the tire to about the height of your chest.
 You can hang it from a tree or from a beam on your porch.
 Then take the sledge hammer and swing it like you are taking a baseball swing.
 Alternate between right and left handed swings.
 Be careful.
 Be sure to hit the tire well.

 I am sure you have more ideas on how to hit a tire or other objects with a sledge hammer.
 Please let me know of how you do it.
-For more exercise ideas, see our sandbag workouts page.
+Our best sandbag training exercises and workouts are here.